|

 (List yet to be created)

-Places - estancias mentioned (in Santa Fé province):
+Places - estancias mentioned (in Santa Fé province) - management ca.1930:

-- Chirú - Traill family estancia managed by Joe Traill, next to Traill village, 10 km.
-ENE of San Jorge.
+- Chirú - Traill family estancia managed by Joe Traill, next to Traill village, 10 km. east of San Jorge.

-- El Albión - estancia 10 km north of Las Rosas town
+- El Albión - estancia 4 km west of Centeno town, & 15+ km north of Las Rosas.

-- El Injerto - Roberts family estancia, managed by George Roberts, south of San Jorge town
+- El Injerto - Roberts family estancia, managed by George Roberts, south of San Jorge.

-- La California - estancia managed by Willie A. Benitz, 5+km. south east of Las Rosas
+- La California - Benitz family estancia, managed by Willie A. Benitz, 5+km.
+SE of Las Rosas.

-- Las Limpias - Traill family estancia managed by Johnny Traill (JAET), SE of San Jorge
+- Las Limpias - Traill family estancia, immediately south of La Esterlina, managed by Bob Traill (RWT); sold off piecemeal.

-- Las Taperitas - Traill family estancia immediately NW of El Trebol town
+- Las Taperitas - Traill family estancia immediately NW of El Trebol.

-- Las Tres Lagunas - (the TL) Alfred A. Benitz’s estancia next to south of Las Rosas.
+- Las Tres Lagunas - (the TL) Alfred A. Benitz’s estancia, immediately south of Las Rosas.

-Town names: When the local railroad branch was built in the 1880s, most of the stations were named
+TOWNS — When the local railroad branch was built in the 1880s, many of the stations were named

 Places mentioned (in Córdoba province):